Nyota Ndogo

 Nyota Ndogo (real name Mwanaisha Abdalla, born c.
 1981) is a musician from Kenya who performs taarab-influenced pop music.

+Music Career

 Ndogo is from the coastal city of Mombasa.
 She was a school drop-out who worked as a housemaid.
 Her father, Abdala Atib, was a musician with a local band, but Nyota Ndogo did not take up a musical career until she was inspired by the hip hop group K-South's lyrics.
 She was discovered by Andrew Burchell, a Mombasa-based producer.

-Nyota Ndogo has released four albums: Chereko, Nimetoka Mbali Mpenzi and Mama Wakambo.
-She won Kisima Award for best Taarab singer in 2003 and Best female singer in 2005.
-She had three nominations for the 2008 Kisima Awards.
-She was nominated for the Best Kenyan female artiste at the 2007 PAM Awards.
-Her song Watu na Viatu was nominated for the best East African song at the 2007 Tanzania Music Awards.

-Her song Take Care is featured on the international World 2003 compilation album, while Chereko is on the Rough Guide to the Music of Kenya compilation.
-The same track was also featured on the Rough Guides - Off the Beaten Track compilation.